 to purchase a daxophone, read below to learn what i have available. once you figure out what works for you, please contact me:

 daniel.fiction AT gmail DOT com

-I don’t prefer to work with specific requests for wood or shapes because of the inherent variability of the daxophone.
+I don’t often work with specific requests for wood or shapes because of the inherent variability of the daxophone.
 The plain fact is: even identical wood species sound different from tree to tree, and the surfaced edges and thickness of the tongue have as much to do with overall sound as does the overall shape.
+But if you’re curious, we can talk about wood!
 At present I am have been designing tongues with the domestic lumbers of North America: claro walnut and black walnut, maple, sycamore, catalpa, ash, mulberry, oak, and yew.
-I also build a lot of instruments made from precious rosewoods and some more common tropical woods, such as padauk and wenge.
+I also build a lot of daxophones made from precious rosewoods and some more common tropical woods, such as padauk, wenge, and mahogany.
 You may inquire about particular woods if you are curious, and depending on what’s on the bench, I may be able to accommodate you.

 Student Model Daxophone

 The “Student Model” daxophone is great for beginners, who really want to hear the instrument sing, but don’t necessarily have the woodworking skills to build their own instrument.
 I devised this model from early documentation about the daxophone from Hans Reichel’s writing and pictures.
 It is a small wooden box with piezo microphones, which can be clamped to any table, making a simple but effective daxophone soundboard.

 3) Three tongues.